You are currently viewing <strong>What are the best low vision aid devices for children?</strong>

 Are public schools in the US required to provide low vision devices and services to children with vision impairments?

 Yes, public schools in the US are required to provide access to low vision devices and services to children with vision impairments as part of their special education programs.
-The Individuals with Disabilities Education ActOpens in a new tab.
-(IDEA) is a federal law that guarantees all children with disabilities the right to free appropriate public education (FAPE) in the least restrictive environment.
+The Individuals with Disabilities Education Act (IDEA) is a federal law that guarantees all children with disabilities the right to free appropriate public education (FAPE) in the least restrictive environment.
 This means that public schools are required to provide children with vision impairments with the necessary accommodations and services to ensure that they have the same access to education as their non-disabled peers.

 The specific accommodations and services that schools are required to provide will vary depending on the child’s individual needs.
 For example, a child with a visual impairment might need enlarged print materials, special software to read electronic texts, or a low vision device such as a magnifying glass or CCTV.
 The school is responsible for providing the necessary accommodations and services, and the parents and school staff should work together to determine what is needed.

-It is important to note that schools also must provide services to visually impaired children under Section 504 of the Rehabilitation Act of 1973, Section 504Opens in a new tab., which prohibits discrimination on the basis of disability in any program or activity that receives federal funding.
+It is important to note that schools also must provide services to visually impaired children under Section 504 of the Rehabilitation Act of 1973, Section 504, which prohibits discrimination on the basis of disability in any program or activity that receives federal funding.
 This means that even if a child is not eligible for special education services under IDEA, they may still be protected under Section 504.

 Are colleges in the US required to provide low vision devices and services to a student with vision impairment?